 Through dispersed learning, you can live anywhere in the country yet still benefit from studying with us and being part of our communnity.

 Our dispersed learners can complete the Diploma in Theology, Ministry and Mission in two years or the Bachelor of Arts (Honours) in Theology, Ministry and Mission in three years, both accredited by Durham University.

 For further information about dispersed learning contact email@example.com or 0117 968 0254.

-- Two-and-a-half days in personal study a week, plus half a day spent in seminars and with your pastoral group, accessed either in college or virtually.
+- Two-and-a-half days in personal study a week, plus half a day via Zoom in seminars with your tutor group.

 During the weeks between block weeks, students log into a weekly virtual tutor group and seminar.

 You will use our video conferencing facility or other virtual means to connect with your cohort and tutors.

 Yes!
 We have recently introduced a part-time DL programme, which still enables you to access all the advantages of the full-time DL programme, complete with block weeks and online sessions.
 Your chosen course will take a year or so longer than if you were studying full time.

 Each year you will come to Trinity for four block weeks which are spaced throughout the year.
 For the rest of the year you will take part in weekly virtual tutor groups.
 You will also have online teaching on some Wednesday afternoons.